US holds separate talks with Russians after meeting Ukrainians to discuss a potential ceasefire

 The strikes occurred at a concealed “jumping-off point” for Russian aircraft used in surprise attacks on Ukrainian forces, the group said.

-Russian troops, meanwhile, fired 99 attack and decoy drones into Ukraine overnight, according to Ukraine’s air force, of which 57 were shot down and 36 were lost from radar, according to Ukraine's air force.
+A Russian missile struck the northern city of Sumy, across the border from Russia's Kursk region, hitting residential buildings and a school, said regional head Volodymyr Artiukh.
+Children at the school were being evacuated at the time, and all were safe, he added.

-In the Kyiv region, one man was injured by shrapnel as a Russian drone struck a residential area, according to the acting head of the Kyiv region, Mykola Kalashnyk, writing on Telegram.
+But acting Mayor Artem Kobzar said 28 people were injured, including four children.
+He did not specify whether the four were in the school when the attack occurred.

-In the Kharkiv region, a Russian drone struck a residential building in the village of Velyka Babka, injuring a 25-year-old man and a pregnant woman.
-Both were hospitalized, said regional head Oleh Syniehubov.
+Earlier, Russia fired 99 attack and decoy drones into Ukraine overnight, according to Ukraine’s air force, of which 57 were shot down.

 Novikov reported from Kyiv, Ukraine.
 Associated Press writer Christopher Bodeen in Beijing contributed.